PlasmaHH/vdb/README.md

 * template folding.
 We have a list of types (or maybe we should use regexes here too?) that we mark and then we fold the complete list of template parameters into one empty list (and colour that).

+## pointer (chaining)
+The submodule for pointer colouring supports chaining them as well, which will lead to a string of dereferenced pointers until a determined length is reached or something useful is found.
+You can find examples in the register commands.
+It uses internally the memory layout module

+## memory layout
+Provides information about the memory layout gathered from various sources.
+Primary source of information for the vmmap command as well as the pointer colouring.

+## type layout
+This is the submodule that is responsible for parsing gdb type information and reconstructing an in-memory layout.
+This is mainly used by the pahole command.

 # Configuration
 The configurability is using two mechanisms.
 One is the gdb settings.
 Besides